-Parameter Read/Write Description Device Type Read Only It is the device type.
-Device Scan Type Read Only It is the scan type of the device's sensor.
-Device Vendor Name Read Only It is the name of the manufacturer of the device.
-Device Model Name Read Only It is the model of the device.
+Parameter Read/Write Description Device Type Read only It is the device type.
+Device Scan Type Read only It is the scan type of the device's sensor.
+Device Vendor Name Read only It is the name of the manufacturer of the device.
+Device Model Name Read only It is the model of the device.
 Device Manufacturer Info.
-Read Only It is the manufacturer information about the device.
-Device Version Read Only It is the device version.
-Device Firmware Version Read Only It is the device firmware version and FPGA version.
-Device Serial Number Read Only It is device's serial number.
-Device User ID Read & Write Device name and it is empty by default.
+Read only It is the manufacturer information about the device.
+Device Version Read only It is the version of the device.
+Device Firmware Version Read only It is the firmware version of the device.
+System of Chip Version Read only It is the chip system version of the device.
+Device Serial Number Read only It is device's serial number.
+Device ID Read only It is the device's ID.
+Device User ID Read and write Device name and it is empty by default.
 You can set according to your preference.
 If User ID is empty, the client software displays the device model.
 If you set it, the client software displays the User ID you set.
-Maximum Device Response Time Read Only It is the device max. response time.
-If it has no response after this time, the device is disconnected.
-Device Manifest Table Address Read Only It is the ID of GenICam XML that the device selects.
-Device SBRM Address Read Only It is the base address register.
+Device Uptime (s) Read only It is the period of time when device is powered up.
+Board Device Type Read only It is the device type.
+Device Connection Selector Read and It selects which Connection of the device to